-- Use preferred pronouns and names.
-This is a simple, yet impactful way to validate these children for who they are.
+- Use identified pronouns and names.
+This is a simple yet impactful way to validate these children for who they are.
 When in doubt, have courageous conversations with the child about which pronouns they prefer.

 - Acknowledge and react to mistreatment from other children.
 It is no secret that mental health is a serious concern in the transgender community.
 One cause of depression and suicidal thoughts in transgender children is bullying.
 Do everything you can to prevent it.

 - Focus on the whole child.
 Transgender children are so much more than a pronoun.
 Find out what gives them joy.
 Talk with them about books, hobbies, or other activities they enjoy.
 Praise them for the beautiful person they are.

 - Educate your colleagues.
 Sometimes, people’s bias is unintended and comes from a place of misunderstanding or the consumption of disinformation.
 So, do what you can to educate your peers.
 Share resources and information that support the affirmation of transgender children.

 - Think of creative ways to divide your classroom activities.
 Even after she transitioned, my daughter was instructed to line up in the boys line in gym class.
 Her reaction was embarrassment and hurt feelings.
 The gym teacher publicly shamed my daughter in front of her peers.
 It persisted despite a 504 instructing the teacher to devise creative ways to divide the class.
 Ideas can be anything from your favorite color or guess the number.
 Have fun with it.
 Dividing into the binary is so 2000.